melezhik/swat/README.md

 Swat variables define swat  basic configuration, like logging mode, prove runner settings, etc. Here is the list:

+* `skip_story` - skip story, default value is \`0'.
+Set to \`1' if you want skip store for some reasons.

+For example:

+    # swat.ini
+    # assume that we set profile variable somewhere else
+    #

+    if test "${profile}" = 'production'; then
+        skip_story=1 # we don't want this one for production fi

+* `ignore_http_err` - do not consider curl unsuccessful exit code as error, default value is \`1` ( consider ).

+* `prove_options` - prove options to be passed to prove runner,  default value is \`-v`.
+See [Prove settings]("#prove-settings") section.

 * `debug` - set to \`1,2,3' if you want to see debug information in output, default value is \`0'.
 Increasing debug value means more low level information appeared at console.

 * `debug_bytes` - number of bytes of http response  to be dumped out when debug is on. default value is \`500'.

-* `ignore_http_err` - do not consider curl unsuccessful exit code as error, default value is \`1` ( consider ).

-* `prove_options` - prove options to be passed to prove runner,  default value is \`-v`.
-See [Prove settings]("#prove-settings") section.

 * `match_l` - in TAP output truncate matching strings to {match_l} bytes;  default value is \`40'.